 If you are in a small room with many people and there is not enough ventilation, CO₂ levels can quickly reach 1 or 2%, which will cause you physical discomfort.
 But CO₂ is not visible, so how do we know when CO₂ levels are too high?

-CO2 logger
+CO₂ meter

 To know how much CO₂ is in the air, you can purchase a CO₂ meter.
 There are several models on the market, ranging from a simple print card with a screen to sophisticated devices that also measure temperature and humidity.
 When the maximum concentration of CO₂ is exceeded, an alarm is always issued.

 When one of the alarm values is exceeded, it means that there is too much CO₂ in the room and ventilation is needed.
-It is often enough to open a few small windows.
-Is this not helping?
-Then it is wise to also open larger windows/doors for sufficient fresh air.

 After an alarm, take the device outside for a moment to allow it to recalibrate, then hang it back in the appropriate place in the room to be monitored.
-The CO₂ level should return to the correct level after ventilation.

 If this is not the case, something else may be going on and the situation should be looked at by a specialist.